oweb36/mws-docs/Characters/Air Conditioners/JHR.md

 He was born in March 15, 2008 as a European.
 JHR is a cisgender and bisexual male (he/him).
 If skin color is considered, he is white.

+JHR owns a *TRS-80 Model 100* portable computer.
+He finds it way useful for life and work purposes.
+The other people to own a *TRS-80 Model 100* is [Vista](Vista.md).

 ## Personality

 In a nutshell, he behaves differently in different situations.
 JHR is still a good guy though.